unn4m3d/cppize/README.md

 ------|---------------
-`-funsafe-cast` | Tells transpiler to transpile casts to C-style casts instead of `static_cast`s `-fprimitive-types` | Tells transpiler to use fundamental C++ types when possible
+`-funsafe-cast` | Tells transpiler to transpile casts to C-style casts instead of `static_cast`s `-fprimitive-types` | Tells transpiler to use fundamental C++ types when possible `-fauto-module-type`| Allows transpiler to detect if module is included <br> :warning: This option can slow down transpilation

 ## Library Usage
 ```crystal